zeroc-ice/ice-builder-xcode/README.md

 ### Configuring Non-SDK Builds

 For non-SDK builds, you must configure the location of the Ice header and library directories.
 Under the Search Paths section in the project build settings:
-* Add <ice installation>/include to the Header Search Paths setting.
+* Add <Ice installation>/include to the Header Search Paths setting.
-* Add <ice insetallation/lib to the Library Search Paths setting.
+* Add <Ice installation>/lib to the Library Search Paths setting.

 ### Generating Code using Xcode